mkazhami/WorkoutApp/README.md

 WorkoutApp
 ==========
-Workout application to plan, record, and track workouts.
+Android application to plan, record, and track workouts.